darioflute/sospex/README.md

 python (https://www.continuum.io/downloads).
 You will have to use the Python 3.x distribution.

-To run fits, you will have to install also the *lmfit* and *reproject* packages from the astropy channel:
+The packages *lmfit* and *reproject* have to be installed from the astropy channel:

 conda install -c astropy lmfit

 conda install -c astropy reproject

-At this point you can install sospex:
+Now you are ready to install sospex:

 conda install -c darioflute sospex

+If there is a new release, you will have only to update the package:

+conda update -c darioflute sospex

 ### How to start the program